TLS inspection

 Note

 The following example is based on the CentOS container system and is for reference only.
-You must adjust the commands based on your operating system and business requirements.
+Adjust the commands based on your operating system and business requirements.

 command: